gregorybchris/zhed/README.md

 - A playable terminal-based version of the game
 - A fast solver

 > Unlike many Zhed solvers available online, this solver does not use a brute-force backtracking search.
 Instead, it starts at the goal tile and determines which moves unblock a path to the goal tile.
-See [solver.py](./src/zhed/solver.py) for my implementation (as well as a brute-force backtracking solver for comparison).
+See [solver.py](./src/zhed/solver.py) for my implementation.

 ## Installation